Scott Higgins

-Scott Higgins (born 9 June 1976) is an Australian former footballer who played as a goalkeeper.
+Scott Higgins (born 9 June 1976) is an Australian former soccer player who played as a goalkeeper.
 His career saw him play in three different continents, Australia, Europe, and the Middle East.
 The first Australian to play on three different continents professionally.

 Football career

 Club career

 He started his professional footballing career in the NSL with Canberra Cosmos and later returning to Queensland with Brisbane Strikers.

 In the relaunched A-League, he secured a deal with Queensland Roar in 2005, before moving to Europe in June 2006 to join Scottish Premier League club Falkirk.
 A difference of opinion with Falkirk boss John Hughes ended his stay in Scotland with the "Bairns" in a good position at sixth in the SPL and through to the semi-finals of the League Cup.
 Before departing Scotland Higgins stated it was a boyhood dream to play against his much loved Glasgow Celtic at Parkhead on 23 December 2006.
 Higgins played a key role at keeping Celtic at bay and was a standout for the Bairns, saying after the game "no one can take that away from me, I loved every minute of it and knowing my family was here and my best mate Barry who is a mad hoops fan was sitting watching back in Australia makes me very proud"; however, they eventually went down one–nil.
 He departed Scotland on 24 January 2007 to join Israeli side Maccabi Herzliya.